psoukie/zipchord/README.md

 ```
 Note that if you edit the dictionary file directly in a text editor, you need to click the Reload button from the _ZipChord_ menu for the changes to be loaded.

-## Special Characters
+### Special Characters

-Chord can only consist of alphanumerical keys, including space bar (simply type a space in the chord, e.g. "` w`"), number keys, and keys for comma, semicolon etc. (,./;'[]-=\\).
+Key that activate a chord can only consist of alphanumerical keys, including space bar (simply type a space in the chord, e.g. "` w`"), number keys, and keys for comma, semicolon etc. (,./;'[]-=\\).
 Note that Shift, Control, Tab and other function keys cannot be used in a chord.

 The words entered using a chord can include the following special features: